The last flying An-22 "Antei" found peace in the museum: one of the largest aircraft in the world

 In 2024, Russian aviation said goodbye to one of the largest aircraft in the world — the famous An-22 "Antei".
-The aircraft served in the Military Transport Aviation, first of the USSR, and then of Russia, for more than 50 years.
-Now the aircraft is in storage at the test base of the Ural Civil Aviation Plant (UZGA) in Aramil.
+The vessel carried out combat service as part of the Military Transport Aviation, first of the USSR, and then of Russia — for more than 50 years.
+Now the aircraft has been placed in storage at the test base of the Ural Civil Aviation Plant (UZGA) in Aramil.

 Interestingly, this particular An-22 became the only heavy military transport aircraft to receive camouflage coloring.
 The military aptly nicknamed it "Parrot."